-There are in excess of 90 newly qualified nursing staff who have been recruited to posts across the Trust and who have started on the wards at the end of September 2018.
-It is anticipated that these staff will begin to make an impact on registered nursing levels in the October 2018 figures.
+There are in excess of 60 newly gualified staff who have been recruited for posts across the trust and who have started on the wards.
+This has begun to make an impact on registered nursing levels in September figures.

 6. Conclusion